Energia Group: History

 Energia Group (formerly Viridian Group) was formed in 1998 as a holding company for Northern Ireland Electricity plc (NIE), the purpose of the reorganisation was to "step up the move into unregulated markets and for expansion overseas."
 NIE was a public utility which was privatised in 1993.
 Formerly a vertically integrated monopoly, NIE's power stations were demerged and sold prior to privatisation.

 On 6 October 2006, Viridian's board agreed the acquisition of the group by ElectricInvest, a company owned by the international investment firm Arcapita.
 The acquisition, which valued Viridian at £1.62 billion, was completed on 8 December 2006.

 On 6 July 2010, Viridian agreed to sell NIE - including NIE Powerteam, but excluding NIE Energy - to the Electricity Supply Board (the ESB) in the Republic of Ireland.
 The acquisition was completed in December 2010.

+In 2016, I Squared Capital, a US infrastructure investment firm, acquired the company for €1 billion.

-In 2025, Energia Group was acquired by the French private equity firm, Adrian, for €1 billion.
+In 2025, Energia Group was acquired by the French private equity firm, Ardian, in a deal estimated at more than €2.5 billion.
+The European Union approved the sale in February 2026.